Vietnam Free Trade Zones: Introduction

-These special areas are earmarked for the production of goods and services.
-In these zones, foreign investors and business owners who have set up here are provided with various fiscal and non-fiscal policy incentives.
+These special free trade areas are earmarked for the production of goods and services.
+In these free trade zones, foreign investors and business owners who have set up here are provided with various free trade zone benefits concerning fiscal and non-fiscal policy incentives.

 Some popular Vietnam Free Trade Zones

-- In Vietnam, Free Trade Zones are also called ‘Economic Zones’ or ‘Industrial Zones’.
-There are 18 coastal economic zones set up by the government along with over 325 state-supported industrial parks spread across the country.
+- Vietnam Free Trade Zones are also called ‘Economic Zones’ or ‘Industrial Zones’.
+There are 18 coastal economic free trade zones set up by the government along with over 325 state-supported industrial parks spread across the country.

 #1 Dinh Vu – Cat Hai Economic Zone